matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 ### Identity

-A person's **identity** is proof of who they are, and, if they are verified, proof that you have a secure communication channel with them.
+A user's **identity** is proof of who they are, and, if they are verified, proof that you have a secure communication channel with them.

 > "Warning: Alice's identity appears to have changed" (when a non-verified
-> person resets their recovery key)
+> user resets their recovery key)

-> "WARNING: Bob's verified identity has changed!" (when a verified person resets
+> "WARNING: Bob's verified identity has changed!" (when a verified user resets
 > their recovery key)

 (During login, at the "Confirm it's you" stage):